RuberDuck9/ryft-16/README.md

 - null [1111111111111111] [ffff]

 ## TODO
-Write a compiler to turn the assembly into hex.
+Write an assembler to turn the assembly into hex.